Roki110/dnmp/README.md

 # DNMP

-DNMP is Docker Nginx Mysql Php
+DNMP is Docker Nginx MySQL PHP

 It's like LAMP (Linux Apache MySQL PHP) but I purpose a variant with docker and nginx.
 I use official images for each to keep it easy to maintain.